jptacek/JPtacek.com/src/documents/2014/01/chocolately-and-boxstarter/index.html.md

 NodeJS, Text Editor, coding utilities, etc. I even have installation for applications I use specifically at home, for example, iTunes (I know, I vomit a little in my mouth each time I use it too).

-Not only can you setup explorer options, but you can aslo setup your Widnows environment!
+Not only can you setup explorer options, but you can also setup your Windows environment!
 For example, I automatically enable Remote Desktop, Setup HyperV and IIS on my development machines.
 I do this all from a single command and it is awesome!